Caretaker (Star Trek: Voyager)

 "Caretaker" is the series premiere of the American science fiction television series Star Trek: Voyager.
-It was first broadcast as a double-length episode on January 16, 1995, as the first telecast of the fledgling UPN network.
+It was first broadcast as a double-length episode on January 16, 1995, as the first telecast of the fledgling network UPN.
 It was later split into two parts for syndication, but released in its original one-episode format on DVD and streaming services.
 Set in the 24th century, the series follows the adventures of the Starfleet and Maquis crew of the starship USS Voyager after they are stranded in the Delta Quadrant far from the rest of the Federation.

 The premiere was watched by 21.3 million people in 1995.
-The episode won two Emmy awards, and launched the show into a seven season run that concluded in 2001.
+The episode won two Emmy awards, and launched the show into a seven-season run that concluded in 2001.

 Original broadcast and UPN

 "Caretaker" aired on the United Paramount Network on January 16, 1995.
 It aired as a single 90-minute show, although later it was also played as two separate roughly-45-minute episodes.
-"Caretaker" marked the debut of a then-new Star Trek series launching along with Paramount's new television network, United Paramount Network, or UPN, coming on the heels of previous Star Trek series.
-The premiere aired between 8-10 p.m. on that Monday; however, the network's content was also aired on affiliate channels that may or may not have delayed the first showing in their television region.
-In other words, "Caretaker" was also aired on UPN affiliate channels, such as KCOP-TV in Los Angeles and WPWR-TV in Chicago.
-The way channels worked, an episode played on one channel in a certain order decided by the broadcaster, and viewers would then change "channels" to watch that broadcast in real time.
-In the case of the Voyager premiere, in some markets the episode aired in competition with other Star Trek shows, like DS9 and TNG re-runs.

-"Caretaker" was the debut episode of the new series Star Trek: Voyager which, while less popular than its predecessors, drew in a consistent set of viewers over seven years of episodes.
+"Caretaker" marked the launch of Paramount's new television network, United Paramount Network, or UPN.
+The premiere aired between 8-10 p.m.
+Eastern on that Monday; however, not every television household saw it on that night and time, as the network's coverage in smaller markets (where it was even available at all) consisted largely of secondary affiliations, with UPN programming scheduled on a delay around that of the affiliate's primary network.
+For example, St. Louis affiliate KDNL aired it on a 2.5 hour delay (at 9:30 p.m.
+Central) after the evening's Fox programming.
+In some markets, such as New York, "Caretaker" aired against different Star Trek reruns on other channels.